mnentwig/forthytwo/fractalsProject/README.md

 Here, the start of a new frame is detected when the pixel position returns to zero.
 This happens immediately after the last visible pixel has been sent to the display so the front porch / VSYNC / back porch time intervals can be used to pre-compute image data, up to the capacity of the buffer RAM **220**.

 Detection of a new frame start triggers the following "pixScanner" **130**.
-This block has already received fractal coordinates from CPU **140** and scans them row by row, using two pairs of increments: one delta X/Y pair for the electron beam moving right and one such pair for moving down.
+This block has already received fractal coordinates from CPU **140** and scans them row by row, using two pairs of increments: a first delta X/Y pair for the electron beam moving right (colums) and a second pair for moving down (rows).
 Using appropriate deltas, the picture can be rotated by any angle.

 The block provides a frame counter which is polled by CPU **140** to start computing the next frame coordinates as soon as the previous ones have been stored.